$A_\infty$-deformations of zigzag algebras via Ginzburg dg algebras

+This argument gives a proof of the isomorphism in Proposition~\ref{prop:ginzburghh} after forgetting the Adams grading without using the small cofibrant resolution.
+The isomorphism in Proposition \ref{prop:ginzburghh} may be viewed as a bigraded version of {\it Van den Bergh duality} \cite{VdB}.
+The bigrading is useful in order to write explicitly dg deformations of $B$ corresponding to elements of $\HH^{2,q}(B, B)$ in section~\ref{subsection4.3}. \end{rem}

-\begin{cor} Let $Q$ be any finite connected quiver and $B= \Pi_2(Q)$.
-Then $\HH^{2, q}(B, B) = 0$ for each $q>0$ if and only if the underlying graph of $Q$ is of type ADE and the field $\Bbbk$ is not of bad characteristic. \end{cor} \begin{proof} If the underlying graph of $Q$ is of type ADE, then this follows from Proposition \ref{prop:ginzburghh} and \cite[Thm.~13.1.1]{Sc}.
-Otherwise, $Q$ contains a subquiver $Q'$ whose underlying graph is of extended ADE type, so that $\Lambda_Q/[\Lambda_Q, \Lambda_Q]\to \Lambda_{Q'}/[\Lambda_{Q'}, \Lambda_{Q'}]$ is surjective.
-By \cite[Thm.~13.1.1]{Sc} again, the latter is always infinite dimensional, so is $\HH^{2, >0}(B, B)$ by Proposition \ref{prop:ginzburghh} for any field $\Bbbk$. \end{proof}
+\begin{cor} Let $Q$ be any finite connected quiver and $B$ the $2$-dimensional Ginzburg dg algebra $\Pi_2(Q)$.
+Then we have $\HH^{2, q}(B, B) = 0$ for all positive integers $q$ if and only if the underlying graph of $Q$ is of type $ADE$ and the field $\Bbbk$ is not of bad characteristic. \end{cor} \begin{proof} If the underlying graph of $Q$ is of type $ADE$, then this follows from Proposition \ref{prop:ginzburghh} and \cite[Thm.~13.1.1]{Sc} which involves the bad characteristics.
+Otherwise, the quiver $Q$ contains a subquiver $Q'$ whose underlying graph is of extended $ADE$ type, so that the map $\Lambda_Q/[\Lambda_Q, \Lambda_Q]\to \Lambda_{Q'}/[\Lambda_{Q'}, \Lambda_{Q'}]$ is surjective.
+By \cite[Thm.~13.1.1]{Sc} again, the latter is always infinite-dimensional, so is $\HH^{2, >0}(B, B)$ by Proposition \ref{prop:ginzburghh} for any field $\Bbbk$. \end{proof}